cwcrystal8/datacommons-docsite/api/rest/v1/getting_started.md

 #### Facet
 {: #facet}

 Metadata on properties of the data and its provenance.
-For example, multiple sources might provide data on the same variable, but use different measurement methods, cover data spanning different time spans, or used different underlying predictive models.
+For example, multiple sources might provide data on the same variable, but use different measurement methods, cover data spanning different time spans, or use different underlying predictive models.
 Data Commons uses "facet" to refer to a data's source and its associated metadata.

 #### Preferred Facet